Lesely-Advance-Web-Team/Module_6/README.md

 - **What kinds of functionality would it be better to do on the client side rather than on the server?**
   - Functionalities that would be better to do on the client side rather than on the server, would be simple interactions such as allowing the user to sort their table or put filters on their images they plan to upload.
 These actoins will be much faster on the client-side.
 - **What kind of POST requests would you have in your Blog CMS?**
   - The types of POST requests that is inserted into our Blog CMS would allow users to share their location experiences when they travel.
-They would share post that has a title, their alias (<i>so we know who it is from</i>).
+They would share post that has a title, their alias (*so we know who it is from*).
 They’d also share the location, date, and a brief description of their experience.
 ---

 **You must use Github workflow:**